joe-irving/bcc-website/about.markdown

 top_image: "/uploads/fibbers-books.jpeg"
 top_quote: We believe that everybody has a right to shelter and community, and our mission is to help meet these needs for the People of York
 blocks:
-- type: text
+- type: image
-  text: fdhofhewifhsfoiehfo
+  heading: 22nd July 2021
+  text: Moved in to 3 to 5 Toft Green, the old site of Fibbers

 blocks_after: true
 ---